elenderg/PAL-1000/instruções de compilação.md

 `If the routine is nil, abort with "I need a decider with the words '" then the moniker then "'." and the rider; exit.`

-`If the routine's decider flag is not set, abort with "Yeah, I'm going to need a decider here, ok?_" and the rider; exit.`
+`If the routine's decider flag is not set, abort with "Yeah, I'm going to need a decider here, ok?" and the rider; exit.`

 `If the rider's token is not the comma byte, abort with "I expected a comma around here, but I found '" then the rider's token then "'." and the rider; exit.`